Amphibian: Nervous and sensory systems

 The nervous system is basically the same as in other vertebrates, with a central brain, a spinal cord, and nerves throughout the body.
 The amphibian brain is relatively simple but broadly the same structurally as in reptiles, birds and mammals.
 Their brains are elongated, except in caecilians, and contain the usual motor and sensory areas of tetrapods.
 The pineal body, known to regulate sleep patterns in humans, is thought to produce the hormones involved in hibernation and aestivation in amphibians.

 Tadpoles retain the lateral line system of their ancestral fishes, but this is lost in terrestrial adult amphibians.
-Some caecilians possess electroreceptors that allow them to locate objects around them when submerged in water.
+Many aquatic salamanders and some caecilians possess electroreceptors called ampullary organs (completely absent in anurans), that allow them to locate objects around them when submerged in water.
 The ears are well developed in frogs.
 There is no external ear, but the large circular eardrum lies on the surface of the head just behind the eye.
 This vibrates and sound is transmitted through a single bone, the stapes, to the inner ear.
 Only high-frequency sounds like mating calls are heard in this way, but low-frequency noises can be detected through another mechanism.
 There is a patch of specialized haircells, called papilla amphibiorum, in the inner ear capable of detecting deeper sounds.
 Another feature, unique to frogs and salamanders, is the columella-operculum complex adjoining the auditory capsule which is involved in the transmission of both airborne and seismic signals.
 The ears of salamanders and caecilians are less highly developed than those of frogs as they do not normally communicate with each other through the medium of sound.

 The eyes of tadpoles lack lids, but at metamorphosis, the cornea becomes more dome-shaped, the lens becomes flatter, and eyelids and associated glands and ducts develop.
 The adult eyes are an improvement on invertebrate eyes and were a first step in the development of more advanced vertebrate eyes.
 They allow colour vision and depth of focus.
 In the retinas are green rods, which are receptive to a wide range of wavelengths.